TheZeis/File-Sorter/README.md

 1. Pick a file you want to move
 2. Pick a base folder that contains the subfolders the script should look through
+3. Update the file extensions it should consider (e.g. .docx,.txt,.png)
-3. Click "Preview Matches"
+4. Click "Preview Matches"
-4. If you're satisfied, click "Move"
+5. If you're satisfied, click "Move"

 # Help